harivardhan888/Web-Scraping/README.md

 - **openpyxl**

 ## **Contributing**
 If you would like to contribute to this project, please fork the repository and submit a pull request.
-For any issues, please open an issue on GitHub.
+For any issues, please open an issue on GitHub

-## **License**
-This project is licensed under the MIT License.
-See the LICENSE file for details.